openharmony/docs/en/application-dev/reference/apis/js-apis-system-location.md

 Obtains the supported location types.

 > **NOTE**
 > This API is deprecated since API version 9.
-The location subsystem supports only two location types: GNSS positioning and network positioning.
+The location subsystem supports only two location types: GPS positioning and network positioning.
 No APIs will be provided to query the supported location types.

 **System capability**: SystemCapability.Location.Location.Lite